ChinoCoder/ChinoCoder/README.md

    - Fully developed and deployed a vehicle auction website with a team, using JavaScript and React Redux.
    - [View Project on GitHub](https://github.com/Bid4Wheels/Bid4WheelsFront)

-3. **Google Apps Scripts Extension for Excel**
+3. **Google Apps Scripts Extension for Google Sheets**
-   - At my current job, I significantly contributed to a fully-fledged app running as an Excel extension through Google Apps Scripts, enhancing features and starting a migration to React.
+   - At my current job, I significantly contributed to a fully-fledged app running as Sheets extension through Google Apps Scripts, migrating the entire front-end repository to React, enhancing features and diving into the back-end to aid on the development of the development of the entire data cycle.

 ## 🎸 Personal Interests